ilariaschinina/fullstack-nanodegree-vm/vagrant/catalog/README.md

 ### Prerequisites: the data

+* Run `pip  install  -r  requirements.txt` in order to install the dependencies
 * Run `python3 db_setup.py`to generate the database
 * Run  `python3 db_data.py` to populate the database
-* Create a Google credential file (name it `client_secret.json`) that allows Google login and place it in catalog folder
+* Create a [Google credential file](https://console.cloud.google.com/projectselector2/home/dashboard) (to allow Google login), name it `client_secret.json` and place in the `catalog` folder

 ### Running